Funerals

 at the crematorium or a local Church.

-If the service will be in the local Crematorium:
+If the service will be in the local crematorium:

 Most Crematoria allow 20 minutes for the actual service, because the other 10 minutes is the time it takes for people to walk in and out of the Chapel.
 For signed services, this may not be enough time, especially if members of the family or friends wish to take part.
 If you feel you need more time, please ask the Funeral Director to book a double slot.
 However, you may be charged extra for this.

-If the service will be in a Church:
+If the service will be in a church:

 It is wise to discuss what you want to have in the service before booking the time, as the priest will know how long to allow.
-The Funeral Director will then be able to make all the bookings so the Church service can be smoothly followed by a Committal in the Crematorium or at the graveside.
+The Funeral Director will then be able to make all the bookings so the church service can be smoothly followed by a Committal in the Crematorium or at the graveside.

 Think about which language you would like

 for the funeral – full BSL, or English.
 Do you need a qualified interpreter, with a hearing priest, or would you prefer for a priest to be able to sign the service?
-The Chaplain is available to lead funeral services, or sign for the service or just be available for advice.